Glenn Tilbrook: Solo career and outside Squeeze

 In 2014, Tilbrook released a mostly acoustic album titled Happy Ending, Later that year, he was featured on the compilation Songs from a Stolen Spring that paired Western musicians with artists from the Arab Spring.
 On the album, Tilbrook's performance of the Bob Marley and Peter Tosh song "Get Up, Stand Up" was meshed with Egyptian singer Dina El Wedidi's "Beyond These Doors".

-Fluffers

-The Fluffers is the name of Tilbrook's band when he performs without Squeeze.
-They tour internationally, and consist of Tilbrook, Stephen Large (keyboards), Simon Hanson (drums) and Lucy Shaw (electric bass).

 Personal life

-Tilbrook was born in Woolwich, London on 31 August 1957.

 Tilbrook has his own recording studio, 45RPM, in Charlton.
 It has been used by other bands such as Nine Below Zero.
-Tilbrook supports Charlton Athletic F.C. and in 1998 Squeeze released "Down in the Valley", a tribute to his boyhood team.

 Tilbrook is a supporter of the Love Hope Strength Foundation, a cancer charity founded by Mike Peters of The Alarm, and has played concerts in aid of the organisation, including one at base camp, Mount Everest.